El Cid (film): Retrospective reviews

 During its 1993 re-release, Martin Scorsese praised El Cid as "one of the greatest epic films ever made".
 James Berardinelli of Reel Views gave the film three stars out of four.
 In his review, he felt that "El Cid turns more often to the ridiculous than the sublime.
 Perhaps if the movie didn't take itself so seriously, there wouldn't be opportunities for unintentional laughter, but, from the bombastic dialogue to the stentorian score, El Cid is about as self-important as a motion picture can be.
-Regardless, there are still moments of breathtaking, almost transcendant splendor, when the film makers attain the grand aspirations they strive for.
+Regardless, there are still moments of breathtaking, almost transcendant splendor, when the film makers attain the grand aspirations they strive for."
 Richard Christiansen for the Chicago Tribune gave the film two-and-a-half stars out of four.
-He commented that "...watching the movie today is something of a chore.
+He wrote "watching the movie today is something of a chore.
 Much of its celebration of heroic romanticism seems either silly, inflated or crudely flat in this non-heroic age."
 He also felt Heston and Loren lacked romantic chemistry.

 Richard Corliss, reviewing for Time, wrote that "Like the best action films, El Cid is both turbulent and intelligent, with characters who analyze their passions as they eloquently articulate them.
 The Court scenes, in particular, have the complex intrigue, if not quite the poetry, of a Shakespearean history play.
 This richness is especially evident in the film's love story."
-At the film review aggregator website Rotten Tomatoes, the film has an approval rating of 92% based on 13 reviews, with an average rating of 6.9/10.
-On Metacritic, the film has a score of 79 based on 19 reviews, indicating "generally favorable reviews".
+At the film review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 14 reviews, with an average rating of 6.9/10.
+On Metacritic, the film has a score of 79 based on 19 reviews, indicating "generally favorable" reviews.

+In 2025, The Hollywood Reporter listed El Cid as having the best stunts of 1961.